Posts Tagged ‘aargh!’

 Don’t be fooled by false precision!
 Often it’s harmless, but even subtly it can give the impression that the peple who made the measurements are far more diligent than they actually were.
 This can give their arguments extra weight, without you even realizing it.

 * It turns out I picked a bad example – in 1959 they redefined the inch to make this true.
-Go figure.
+Go figure — the inch is metric now.
 See the comments below.
 So, as a unit, the conversion is correct.
 This has no effect on how you use the conversion in real life.
 I may go back and change this episode to use a better example.

 None of Your Damn Business